Nonreciprocity and odd viscosity in chiral active fluids: Total hydrodynamic momentum

 Coarse-graining \eqref{eq:g_s} gives $\vecg^s(\vecr) = \half \nabla\times\vecl - \half\nabla\cdot {\bf A}$.
-Throughout this work we use a coarse-graining method~\cite{Nakamura2009} from unpublished notes of P.~C. Martin that is described in Materials and Methods.
-Assuming the system is in its isotropic state, ${\bf A} = {\bf Q} = 0$, the well-known form of the total momentum density is recovered~\cite{Martin,MarLub2021}.
+Throughout this work we use a coarse-graining method~\cite{Nakamura2009} that is described in Materials and Method following ideas of P.~C. Martin.
+Assuming the system is in its disordered phase, ${\bf A} = {\bf Q} = 0$, the well-known form of the hydrodynamic momentum density is recovered~\cite{Martin,MarLub2021}.

-where ${\bf g}^c=\rho \vecv^c$ is the CM momentum density, $\rho$ the mass density, $\vecv^c$ the CM velocity, and $\vecl(\vecr)= \rho(\vecr)\tilde{I}\Omega(\vecr)$ is the angular-momentum density of spinning particles, where $\tilde{I}= I/M = a^2$ is the moment of inertia per unit mass and ${\bm \Omega}$ is the rotation-rate vector.
-The relation of \eqref{eq:total_momentum} is well known for classical fields~\cite{Martin} and is referred to in the quantum physics litertaure as the Balinfante-Rosenfeld relation in which case the CM momentum is the canonical momentum (derived from Noether theorem) and the angular momentum is the particle spin~\cite{Bliokh2021}.
+where ${\bf g}^c=\rho \vecv^c$ is the CM momentum density, $\rho$ the mass density, $\vecv^c$ the CM velocity, and $\vecl(\vecr)= \rho(\vecr)\tilde{I}\Omega(\vecr)$ is the SAM density, where $\tilde{I}= I/M = a^2$ is the moment of inertia per unit mass and ${\bm \Omega}$ is the rotation-rate vector.
+The relation of \eqref{eq:total_momentum} is well known for classical fields~\cite{Martin} and is referred to in the quantum physics litertaure as the Balinfante-Rosenfeld relation in which case the CM momentum is the canonical momentum (derived from Noether theorem) and the angular momentum is the molecular spin~\cite{Bliokh2021}.